-Getting started with Amazon DynamoDB databases includes completing the Databases guided setup, configuring an access node, creating a cloud database instance, and then performing a backup and a restore operation.
+Getting started with backing up and restoring Amazon DynamoDB databases includes completing the database application setup wizard, configuring a proxy client, creating a cloud database instance, and then performing a backup and a restore operation.

 Add a Windows or Linux file server with the Virtual Server package installed.
 For more information, see Adding an Additional Server.